keep-starknet-strange/awesome-starknet/README.md

 - [Cairo by Example](https://perama-v.github.io/cairo/by-example/) - An
   introduction to [Cairo](https://www.cairo-lang.org/) with simple examples.
 - [Skeleton for StarkNet](https://perama-v.github.io/cairo/examples/building_blocks/skeleton/program_starknet.html)
-  - Quick example of a Minimum StarkNet-verifiable program
+  - Quick example of a Minimum verifiable program
 - [Skeleton for SHARP](https://perama-v.github.io/cairo/examples/building_blocks/skeleton/program_sharp.html)
-  - SHARP programs differ from StarkNet Cairo programs, this shows how to use SHARP for your own custom Cairo deploys (e.g. if you'd use StarkEx)
+  - SHARP programs differ from Cairo programs, this shows how to use SHARP for your own custom Cairo deploys (e.g. if you'd use StarkEx)

 ##### Educational